What is Ayurveda?

 Making Ayurveda work for you depends largely on understanding your own nature and energy, which is referred to as the Dosha.
 To determine yours, it’s highly recommended that you see an experienced Ayurvedic practitioner but taking a reputable online test such as the one offered by Chopra Centre can also be a good place to start as an alternative.

 In Ayurveda, the most significant influencer of our wellbeing is believed to be the food we consume.
 This is because food is essentially our medicine and should be catered to our individual constitution.
-For example, light and airy personalities would be best balanced by consuming more grounding foods such as root vegetables and the super stable individuals would be best balanced by eating fresh greens and light fruits.
+For example, 'light and airy' personalities would be best balanced by consuming more grounding foods such as root vegetables and the 'grounded and stable' individuals would be best balanced by eating fresh salads and fruits.
 Whatever is eaten should be seasonal and taste absolutely delicious.
 It must be prepared with love and eaten mindfully.
-Meals should be eaten as close to the natural temperature of the body as possible so warm or room temperature works best.
+Meals should also be eaten as close to the natural temperature of the body as possible so warm or room temperature works best.
 They should consist of all six tastes to satisfy our taste buds.
 The main meal should be eaten at lunch, as that’s when our digestive fire is at its strongest, with only light supplements recommended for breakfast and dinner as needed.
 Remember to chew properly and drink only small sips when necessary to not interfere with the production of digestive liquids produced by the body during meal times.

 Drinking hot water throughout the day.
 As with traditional Chinese medicine, Ayurveda recommends keeping hydrated with hot water rather than cold.
 Water is of course a natural detoxifier but drinking it hot also increases body temperature, which in turn increases the metabolic rate.
 It improves circulation by getting the oxygen and blood distributed more evenly.